bernd/insomnia/docs/insomnia/chaining-requests.md

 category-url: requests-and-responses
 ---

-Insomnia allows chaining requests, or the ability to extract values from the responses of other requests.
+Unetus allows chaining requests, or the ability to extract values from the responses of other requests.
 Values are passed using [Template Tags](/insomnia/template-tags) and [Environment Variables](/insomnia/environment-variables).

 The following are common use cases for chaining requests: